iqtree/iqtree.github.io/doc/Compilation-Guide.md

 >**NOTE**: Typically a 64-bit IQ-TREE version is built and recommended!
 The 32-bit version has several restriction like maximal RAM usage of 2GB and no AVX support, thus not suitable to analyze large data sets.

-To compile the 32-bit version instead, simply add `m32` into `IQTREE_FLAGS` of the cmake command.
-That means, `-DIQTREE_FLAGS=m32` to build the 32-bit sequential version and `-DIQTREE_FLAGS="omp m32"` to build the 32-bit multicore version.
+To compile the 32-bit version instead, simply add `m32` into `IQTREE_FLAGS` of the cmake command:

+    cmake -DIQTREE_FLAGS=m32 ..

+To build the 32-bit multicore version, run:

+    cmake -DIQTREE_FLAGS="omp m32" ..

 Compiling MPI version
 ---------------------

-Please first install an MPI library (e.g., [OpenMPI](http://open-mpi.org/)) if not available in your system.
-The MPI C/C++ compilers are then typically named `mpicc` and `mpicxx`, which can be used for subsequent CMake command, for example:
+* **Requirements**: Please first install an MPI library (e.g., [OpenMPI](http://open-mpi.org/)) if not available in your system.
+For Mac OS X, the easiest is to install [Homebrew package manager](http://brew.sh), and then install OpenMPI library from the command line with:

+        brew install openmpi

+Then simply run `CMake` and `make` by:

+    cmake -DIQTREE_FLAGS=mpi ..
+    make -j4

+IQ-TREE will automatically detect and setup the MPI paths and library.
+Alternatively, you can also use the MPI C/C++ compiler wrappers (typically named `mpicc` and `mpicxx`), for example:

     cmake -DCMAKE_C_COMPILER=mpicc -DCMAKE_CXX_COMPILER=mpicxx ..
     make -j4